khushpanchariya21/ipl-dashboard/README.md

 * Setup a seamless SCSS styling workflow for theming, making it as simple as updating one variable to change the look of the entire app.

 * Completely responsive.

->### How about some trivia about the computation of trivia?
-> All the trivia stats are being computed in a [separate file](src/components/Trivia/trivia.js) using just a single loop!
-They are stored as an array of objects with each object representing an input for the `Chart` component.
->
-> This gives a good abstraction for the trivia computation with only 1 exported method.

 ## Libraries used

 * Vue.js
-* Vue Router
+* Vue Router - For PWA
-* Chart.js
+* Chart.js- For statistics
 * Bootstrap (for quick layout designing and theming)
 * AOS (for some simple timed animations)

 ## Dataset

-Indian Premier League (Match Analysis) by *Saurav Anand* (https://www.kaggle.com/saurav9786/indian-premier-league-match-analysis)
+Indian Premier League (Match Analysis) by *UDITNAMDEV* (https://www.kaggle.com/uditnamdev/ipl-data)

 ## Bonus Points